Catallactic/catallactic-site/docs/whitepaper.md

 There are infinitely many indifference curves or invariants: one passes through each combination.
 A collection of (selected) indifference curves, illustrated graphically, is referred to as an indifference map.

-##### 8.3.3.2.
+##### 8.3.3.3.
 Trade Function

-If we apply the idea of Indifference Curves to Automatic Market Makers, we can have different AMMs depending on the **Trade Function**.
+If we apply the idea of Utility Functions and Indifference Curves to Automatic Market Makers, we can have different AMMs depending on the **Trade Function**.
 A trade function or invariant equation is a set of rules which determine how liquidity takers (LTs) and liquidity providers (LPs) interact, and how markets are cleared.

 <div style={{textAlign: 'center'}}>
 	<img src="https://cdn.prod.website-files.com/64b702e0e92a993f08b979ce/67044973ce60f38d6c56821b_66705d0856320aff65c862f8_AMM%2520pricing%2520chart.png" width="50%"></img>
 </div>
 <br/>

-##### 8.3.3.3.
+##### 8.3.3.4.
 Effective Price

 The marginal rate of substitution (MRS) is the quantity of one good that a consumer can forego for additional units of another good at the same utility level.
 The marginal rate of substitution is represented as a slope on the indifference curve, and each point along the curve shows the number of units of each good that would be substitutable for another.